-We seek to partner with customers to meet their needs, and the needs of their stakeholder, through our broad portfolio of unmatched products, services and solutions.
+We seek to partner with customers to meet their stakeholders' needs through our broad portfolio of products, services and solutions.
 We are focused on several key areas, beginning with making it easier for customers to do business with Xylem and access the full range of our capabilities.
-As part of this, we implement a digital platform to enable customers to discover, select, get price quotes, and purchase our offerings.
+As part of this, we are implementing a digital platform to discover, select, get price quotes, and purchase our offerings.
 Second, we seek to lead the way as digital technologies transform our sector by further integrating our digital solution portfolio and broadening our solution sales, digital literacy and marketing capabilities company-wide.
-Third, we seek to help customers get the most out of their systems by providing world-class services that ensure improved uptime, efficiency and resilience.
+Third, we seek to help customers get the most out of their systems by providing world-class services that enable improved uptime, efficiency and resilience.
 We partner with them by providing powerful, integrated lifecycle services and solutions.